JUNIOR SAILING ASSOCIATION OF LONG ISLAND SOUND

 REGATTA MANAGEMENT MADE EASY

-The playbook is tailored to the JSA schedule and Rules for Events.
-For a more general set of guidelines or for more information, refer to the US Sailing website Regatta Management.
+- US Sailing Guidelines: the Playbook is tailored to the JSA schedule and Rules for Events.
+For a more general set of guidelines see the US Sailing website Regatta Management.

 Regatta Planning Timetable